Looking for fun Halloween fine motor activities? You’ve come to the right place! Try this one during your next OT session or in your classroom!

 -Work on object, shape, or color identification by requesting specific items for your child to grasp with the vampire teeth.
 This also increases the fine motor and visual motor challenge, as the child has to dig around a little bit before grasping the correct item.

--Try setting out multiple empty containers and have your child sort the Halloween items, grasping them and transferring them with the vampire teeth (e.g. all of the pumpkins in one container, all of the spiders in another, etc.)
+-Try setting out multiple empty containers and have your child sort the Halloween items (like a plastic spider web, plastic witchy fingers and more!, grasping them and transferring them with the vampire teeth (e.g. all of the pumpkins in one container, all of the spiders in another, etc.)

 Latest posts by Claire Heffron (see all)